Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Main title `Visit our Shop` should be font `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
 - Ensure header `For a Repair or Valuation!` is centered with font `Berkshire Swash`.
 - Under header there should be 2 columns with 2 icons for `Repair` and `Valuation``
 - Under each icons ensure details of services for each is correct
 - Ensure image is directly underneath and responsive
 - Underneath image ensure `Book an Appointment` header has a flashing orange double chevron pointing to the right of the Service appointment form
 - ensure Appointment Form includes all correct fields and has a `CONFIRM APPOINTMENT` button with small 'tick 'box' icon.
 - Ensure `CONFIRM APPOINTMENT` button has white font with orange background and when hovered over changes opacity.
 - For mobile devices ensure similar tests above are carried out.

 **Book an Appointment Form**

 - Ensure the `Name` and `Email` fields are prefilled with registered users details.
-- ensure dropdown options for `Appointment Type`, `Watch Model` `Watch Type` and `Time` are correct and show all options.
+- ensure dropdown options for `Appointment Type`, `Watch Model`, `Watch Type` and `Time` are correct and show all options.
 - Ensure Date field display current date only.
 - For `Date` field ensure user cannot type a date manually.
 - For `Date` field ensure user cannot select a date within 5 days of current date in Date Picker.
 - Ensure Date picker month can be selected
 - Ensure Date picker year can be selected.
 - Ensure all field are mandatory
 - Test required fields by leaving blank while other fields are inputted and try to confirm appointment.
 - Ensure error messages appear for user when fields are missing or not filled in correctly.
 - Fill all fields of form and click confirm appointment, and ensure new page is opened up to confirm appointment is booked.
 - Ensure `Email` cannot be filled out without correct `@` sign and `.com`.
 - Ensure pop up window displays message appointment is booked.
 - Ensure email is sent to user with correct appointment booking details.
 - Ensure `BACK TO GRANDPA's SHOP` icon is displayed under confirmation success page.
 - Ensure `BACK TO GRANDPA's SHOP` icon has white font against a black background and when hovered over changes opacity.
 - Ensure `BACK TO GRANDPA's SHOP` directs user back to home
 - For mobile devices ensure similar tests above are carried out.

 **Layout**
-- The `Services` page should have a 2 column structure for desktop and a 1 column structure for mobile.
+- The `Services` page should have a 2 column structure for deskto and a 1 column structure for mobile.
 - For Desktop the first column should display the detail for the appointment and the second column the appointment form.
 - For mobile the appointment details will be displayed first and then appointment form
 - Underneath image ensure `Book an Appointment` header has a flashing orange double chevron pointing downwards towards Service appointment form
 - Ensure main title `Visit our Shop` reduces in size for smaller devices

 ### Contact